giftnuss/foodsharing/docs/php.md

 ### Services

-A service class is a class that doesn't represent an object in the real world, but provides functionality.
+A service class is a class whose main purpose is not representing an object structure, but providing functionality.
 Service classes are used to structure operations using object oriented design patterns.

 What exactly a service is and what not, is not well defined (see Blog Post